top of page

 Improve your gut health and microbiome

-There are many ways to improve your gut microbiome, all of which are a perfect compliment to The Livy Method including:
+There are many ways to improve your gut microbiome, all of which are a perfect complement to The Livy Method, including:

 • Raspberries